AndradeF87/aura-villas-bali/docs/homepage-strategy/implementation-checklist.md

 ---

-*All research and strategic planning for AURA's luxury villa rental homepage is complete.
+*All research and strategic planning for AURA's boutique villa rental homepage is complete.
 The blueprint provides a clear path to implementation with story-driven differentiation and conversion optimization.*